-39 Supermarket Buys That Are a Waste of Money
+39 Supermarket Buys That Are Wastes of Money

 Pass by the coffee when buying groceries at the supermarket -- it can be one of the most expensive places to get your morning grind.
 Head to a big-box supply or warehouse store and buy whole Arabica beans -- they give that gourmet coffeehouse taste and are the main bean in most name-brand coffee blends.
 Grind them at home for freshness, and then use them in your French press, reusable K-Cup or regular brewer.

 Eating plenty of fruits and veggies is vital to good health, but sadly, these items can cost a small fortune.
-Rather than buying them at the supermarket, cut out the middleman by heading to your local farmer's market where you can get the freshest produce -- that is also guaranteed organic.
+Rather than buying them at the supermarket, cut out the middleman by heading to your local farmer's market where you can get the freshest produce.

 You might also look into joining a Community Supported Agriculture (CSA), which will not only benefit your wallet, but will directly help farmers, too.

+Food Stamps 2023: When SNAP Benefits Will Hit Accounts in All 50 States

 Resist the urge to throw that pack of baby diapers into your cart because it's a good grocery store deal; the mere price of convenience is a steep one.
-The real savings are at big-box stores such as Costco and Walmart -- or if you really want to save -- going the old-school cloth route.
+The real savings are at big-box stores such as Costco and Walmart -- or if you really want to save, going the old-school cloth route.

-Dollar Tree, Dollar General and Family Dollar: Comparing the Discount Chains in Four Categories

 Just because something is on an endcap doesn't make it a good buy.
 Although you might find items on sale there, know that some manufacturers pay money to the retailer to have a second display of their products.
 Venture down the aisle where the product is normally stocked and compare prices before choosing endcap items.

 Energy bars might be more nutritious than a candy bar, but they're not exactly lean options.
-A chocolate brownie PowerBar has 21 grams of sugar and 330 calories, while a Snickers bar has 27 grams of sugar and 250 calories.
-Your best (and cheapest) bet is to buy nuts, dark chocolate chips and chopped dried fruit to make your own healthier snack mix.
+Your best -- and cheapest -- bet is to buy nuts, dark chocolate chips and chopped dried fruit to make your own healthier snack mix.

 If you want an energy boost, stick to a cup of coffee or green tea.
 A sleek and pricey energy drink can contain the same amount of caffeine as your standard cup of joe.
-For example, one 8.4-ounce Red Bull drink contains 80 milligrams of caffeine, around the same amount that a cup of coffee can have.
+For example, one 8.4-ounce Red Bull drink contains about 80 milligrams of caffeine, around the same amount that a cup of coffee can have.

 Items at eye level are often more expensive than those on the bottom shelf.
 According to Consumer Reports, manufacturers pay retailers a fee for product placement at eye level.

 You can top your healthy salad with a cheap salad dressing that might only cost a couple of bucks, but it also might contain preservatives you don't necessarily want in your body.
-Healthier options can cost more depending on the store and brand.
+Healthier options can cost more, depending on the store and brand.

 Making your own dressing is easy and cheap -- and healthier -- when you use fresh ingredients such as herbs, garlic and vinegar.

 Frozen vegetables can be an easy way to add healthy ingredients to your meal while making sure nothing goes to waste in the fridge, but you're paying a ton for the convenience.
 It's far more cost-effective to make your own gourmet veggie dishes.

 Coat chopped veggies in olive oil, sprinkle on some salt and cook them in an oven at 425 degrees.
 Freeze them in a single layer on a baking sheet until they're set before storing them in a freezer container.

 If you don't mind waiting an extra 10 to 15 minutes, you can make your own french fries by slicing a potato lengthwise into french fry shapes, coating the fries with oil and popping them into a 425-degree oven.
 You can also go the sweet potato route for some added nutrients.

-Kids might love snack packs, but buying Lunchables and other packaged meals are always pricier than going the DIY route.
+Kids might love snack packs, but buying Lunchables and other packaged meals is always pricier than going the DIY route.
 Rather than paying for a 3.1-ounce molded plastic dish that usually contains a handful of crackers, cheese slices and processed meat, let your child pick out a reusable sectioned plastic container at a dollar store and prep a healthier version together for much less per serving.

 A steep price tag isn't the only difference you'll notice when buying organic produce at your local supermarket.
 The fruits and veggies might look withered or pale unless your grocer does a lot of organic business.

 Shop at stores that sell organic produce regularly, such as Whole Foods or Aldi, and you'll spend money on food that looks better and lasts longer.
 You can also buy organic local from a farmers market.

 Buying pet food at the grocery store might not always be a good idea, depending on the brand.
 Some of the brands at supermarkets list corn -- a cheap filler -- as one of the first ingredients, along with cheap byproducts that are made from beaks, intestines and other parts.
 Head to Costco or Tractor Supply for pet food made with premium ingredients for about the same cost.